Model quality in football: Quantifying the quality of an Expected Threat model: Theoretical results

 The size of the statistical error can be split into a term representing the error in the goal probability and one representing the error in the transition probabilities.
 This is described in the following proposition. \begin{proposition} Let $xT$, $g$, and $T$ denote the quantities of the true Expected Threat model, and let $\widehat{xT}$, $\hat{g}$, and $\hat{T}$ denote the quantities of the estimated Expected Threat model.
 If $\|T\|_\infty<1$, then

 \end{proposition}

-The proposition shows that the statistical error consists of the error in the estimation of model parameters $g$ and $T$ with a rescaling factor.
+The proposition shows that the statistical error consists of the error in the estimation of model parameters $g$ and $T$ scaled by the factor $\frac{1}{1-\|T\|_\infty}$.
 The error of the transition probabilities is propagated to the statistical error, but only after being weighted by the estimated $xT$-values of the corresponding states.
-Consequently, errors in transition probabilities are most problematic of they happen in states with a high estimated $xT$-value.
+Consequently, errors in transition probabilities are most problematic if they occur in states with a high estimated $xT$-value.

 The rescaling factor $\frac{1}{1-\|T\|_\infty}$ is large if $\|T\|_\infty\approx1$.
 This happens if a game state has a very small probability of both losing ball possession and scoring a goal.
-In such situation, the bound will increase, because the $xT$-values are difficult to estimate for this Markov chain.
+In such a situation, the bound will increase because the $xT$-values are difficult to estimate for this Markov chain.